-From 1 April 2007, with the significant growth in the organisation and in preparation for future substantial organisational developments, specifically in relation to the treatment of Residual Waste, the Joint Committee has changed its policy on Tangible Assets.
-Under the new policy the acquisition of Tangible Assets will be accounted for in the Balance Sheet.
+From 1 April 2007, with the significant growth in the organisation and in preparation for future substantial organisational developments, specifically in relation to the treatment of Residual Waste, the Joint Committee has changed its policy on tangible assets.
+Under the new policy the acquisition of tangible assets will be accounted for in the Balance Sheet.
 This policy will bring arc21 into line with that of councils in Northern Ireland.

-This policy will require the utilisation of a Revaluation Reserve and a Capital Adjustment Account respectively.
-This change of accounting policy has not required a prior year adjustment.
+This policy requires the utilisation of a Revaluation Reserve and a Capital Adjustment Account respectively.